docker/docs/content/security/for-admins/single-sign-on/troubleshoot.md

    details, see [Manage organization members](/admin/organization/members/).
  * If SCIM should provision the user, then ensure that the IdP controlling SCIM provisioning is properly configured to synchronize users with Docker as soon as they get assigned to the app.
-For more details, refer to your IdP's documentation.
+For more details, refer to your identity provider's documentation.

 ### Name ID is not an email address